 Things seemed to be coming together naturally.
 We had the funding, the team, and the community support to make a difference.
 In an effort to not commingle personal and business finances, I decided to open an account with AMEX as well as a business account with Bank of America.
 The additional lines of credit allowed us to expand our services and begin building out our crowdfunding platform.
 My dream of helping the homeless population was coming true before my eyes, but I tried to run before I could walk.
 Being a young organization made it very difficult to qualify for grants and not having a huge network made fundraising extremely difficult.
 Sadly, after 3 years in operation, donor fatigue set in and our funding dried up.
-At that point, we maxed out our business lines of credit trying to stay afloat and no longer had funds coming in to pay them off.
 I had never been taught about the dangers of credit cards, but realized very quickly how hard it is to escape from the hole that interest rates create.
-At a certain point, I had to take a step back from the organization because I was nearing the point of living on the streets with the very population I was trying to serve.
+At a certain point, I had to take a step back from the organization, because I was nearing the point of living on the streets with the very population I was trying to serve.

-With my back against the wall, I was forced into a personal bankruptcy as a result of credit card debt.
+With my back against the wall, I was forced into a personal bankruptcy as a result of the credit cards I signed as a personal guarantee for.
 This is something that will follow me around for 7 years and will make me ineligible to finance a house or a car, open a line of credit, rent an apartment, and in some cases, land a job.
-I had set out to make an impact, but because of my lack of financial knowledge, my life was impacted in a very negative way by the predatory credit card industry.
-The stress from the bankruptcy drove me into a deep depression for over a year.
-I moved back in with my mom at the age of 27 and felt like a huge failure and disappointment to my family and friends.
+I had set out to make an impact, but because I signed as a personal guarantee, my life was impacted in a very negative way when I had to close my doors.

-I am so grateful to be a part of a social impact organization dedicated to reducing risk for nonprofit employees and increasing the financial security of organizations across the nation.
+I am so grateful to be a part of a social impact organization dedicated to reducing risk for nonprofit leaders while increasing the financial security of organizations across the nation.

 If you would like to hear more about my story or learn more about how Charity Charge can serve your organization shoot me a message at Kevin@charitycharge.com.